KILTprotocol/docs/docs/chain/collator.md

 1. Check that you are a selected collator.
 Your address should be listed in `parachainStaking > selectedCandidates`
 2. The parachainStaking pallet will register your address in the session pallet.
 Check that your address is listed in `session > validators`
 3. Check that session keys are associated with your validatorId (aka AccountId).
 There should be a 32 Byte long public key stored in `session > nextKeys(your AccountId)`
-4. Your node will only collator if it has the private key that belongs to the public key that you got in 3.
+4. Your node will only collate if it has the private key that belongs to the public key that you got in 3.
 Connect to your node and check with `author > hasKey(<pubKey from 3.>, aura)` if your node has the private key.
-(I actually never tried that my self but this should work. will test this ASAP)
 5. If your logs print the message that starts with a :gift: emoji you can skip steps 1-4 since your collator is building blocks.
 But they might not get included by the relay chain.
 6. Check in the Polkadot Apps under `network > explorer` that your accountId is shown next to a block.
 You can be 100% sure that you produce blocks if you are listed there.
 If steps 1-5 all look fine for your collator but you don't see your blocks, you might not produce and send blocks fast enough.
 This can be caused by slow hardware or a slow internet connection.
 Also, note that a high bandwidth connection can still be slow if it has a high ping!
 Bandwidth != latency